nicksessa/Pied-Piper-II/DB_Info.md

 ## Record Orders

-After a purchase, the user's sale will be entered into the orders table ONLY if the user is logged in!
+After a purchase (submit on the Checkout page), the user's sale will be entered into the orders table ONLY if the user is logged in!
-We do not log anonymous sales.
+Anonymous sales are NOT logged.

 ```sql
 INSERT INTO user_table